MC42/hi-im.kim/writing/pmmm/analogue.md

 ---

+The scraping of metal woke Kazuko up, their ride grinding to a halt on the unfamiliar floor.
+She fixed her glasses, shaking slightly as she realized that the front of the bus was *gone*.

+"Junko.
+Junko, wake up..." she muttered, elbowing her friend in the gut as she lightly hit her back.

+"C'mon Kazuko, I was sleep—  Wait, I was _sleeping_ what the fuck."

+"We got bigger problems..." she chattered as she kicked the white cuboid crawling up the worn flooring of the former bus.

+*It almost looks like... a big sugar cube?*

+"What... is this place..."

+"Nightmare.
+Gotta be.
+Keep going, maybe there's an escape."

+When they had boarded, it was just them and the bus driver, as was usual

 - (a bus drives right into a labyrinth, the weather has them be the only ones on it other than the driver.  they fall asleep to find the front half of the bus eaten off.)
 - Saotome wants _nothing_ to do with it but apparently has a knack for nearly getting killed.
 - Junko just keeps her foil on her, better than nothing.
 It gets enchanted.